seanzw/UCLA-CS33-Spring22-OpenMP/README.md

 NOTE: Please try to solve the lab before reading this hint!
 It will be much more fun and you will learn more if you figure it out by yourself!

-The kernel in `kernel_seq.c` has iter-iteration dependence: the iteration `(i, j)` depends on iteration `(i-1, j)`, `(i, j-1)` and `(i-1, j-1)`.
+The kernel in `kernel_seq.c` has inter-iteration dependence: the iteration `(i, j)` depends on iteration `(i-1, j)`, `(i, j-1)` and `(i-1, j-1)`.
 This makes it impossible to parallize along rows or columns, as you breaks the dependence and will get wrong results.